 Second - a journal can serve as a "relief valve" for strong emotions - both good and bad.
 Having a place to get what's going on in your mind and heart out and down on paper can give you relief, and it can also help you process, evaluate, and manage those emotions.

 Check out the first few articles below - I'm sure there's one or more that will help you with your own process of journaling.
-Once you become a subscriber using the form below, you'll have access to MANY more articles - Enjoy!
+Once you register using the form below, you'll have access to MANY more articles - Enjoy!

 Making the decision to start a journal is easier than actually journaling.
 Get helpful tips on how to start and different methods of journaling.